Robert-Xsa/Sarcasm-Detector-Using-Embeddings/README.md

 A sarcasm detector using embeddings is a system that leverages word embeddings, often pre-trained using methods like Word2Vec, GloVe, or embeddings from deep learning models, to identify instances of sarcasm in text.
 Word embeddings are vector representations of words in a high-dimensional space, capturing semantic relationships between words.

 The general process for building a sarcasm detector using embeddings involves the following steps:

+Embedding Layer:

+Use pre-trained word embeddings to create an embedding layer.
+This layer maps words in the input text to their corresponding dense vector representations.
+Sequence Padding:

+Preprocess the input text by padding or truncating sequences to ensure they have a consistent length.
+Model Architecture:

+Build a neural network model that includes the embedding layer, followed by additional layers for learning sarcasm-related patterns.
+Training:

+Train the model on a labeled dataset where instances of sarcasm are marked.
+The model learns to capture patterns associated with sarcasm from the embedded representations of words.
+Evaluation:

+Evaluate the model's performance on a separate test dataset to assess its ability to generalize to new instances of sarcasm.